Hydrogen isotope biogeochemistry: Carbon bound hydrogen exchange

 Detailed kinetics of these reactions have not been determined.
 However, it is known that clay minerals catalyze ionic hydrogen exchange faster than other minerals.
 Thus hydrocarbons formed in clastic environments exchange more than those in carbonate settings.
 Aromatic and tertiary hydrogen also have greater exchange rates than primary hydrogen.
 This is due to the increasing stability of associated carbocations.
-Primary carbocations are considered too unstable to physically exist and have never been isolated in an FT-ICR spectrometer.
+Primary carbocations are considered too unstable to exist and have never been isolated in an FT-ICR spectrometer.
 On the other hand, tertiary carbocations are relatively stable and are often intermediates in organic chemistry reactions.
 This stability, which increases the likelihood of proton loss, is due to the electron donation of nearby carbon atoms.
 Resonance and nearby lone pairs can also stabilize carbocations via electron donation.
 Aromatic carbons are thus relatively easy to exchange.